industrial-optimization-group/desdeo-webapi/README.md

 ### Authentication

 To use the API implemented in `desdeo-webapi`, a user should be registered to the database for authentication.
-For experimenting with the API locally, there is the script `add_exp_users.py` which can be executed to create a new database with a number of users each with a multiobjective optimization problem defined for them.
-To add a single user, run the command:
+For the UTOPIA experiments, there is the script `add_UTOPIA_users.py` which can be executed to create a new database with 6 DM users and 1 analyst user each with a multiobjective optimization problem defined for them.
+To add users, run the command:

 ```
-$> python add_exp_users.py --username user --N 1
+$> python add_UTOPIA_users.py
 ```

-This will add a new user with the username `user1` with a randomly generated password to the database.
+This will add a new users with the usernames `DM1`-`DM6` and `analyst` with a randomly generated password to the database.
 The password will be printed to the standard output after running the above command.
-More users may be added by incrementing the number after `--N`, and the username prefix can be changed by changing the argument of `--username`.
 The users added alongside their passwords will be also stored in a CSV file named 'users_and_pass.csv`.

 ### Basic usage